juanroldan1989/platform/bootstrap.md

 - password: (paste from your clipboard)

-## Step 2: Provisioning a Civo Cluster via GitOps
+## Step 2: Provisioning Cluster via GitOps in Civo/Vultr

 - After `ArgoCD` is running, the following steps are handled declaratively via GitOps: